Privacy Notice for Parents

-What will the evaluation involve for teachers and schools?
+What will the project involve for teachers, schools and pupils?

-In addition, in the spring term of each year the headteacher or KS1 lead will be required to complete a school-level survey on how they approach on-going support and their planned recovery activities such as small-group work, tutoring and parental engagement.
-Teachers will also need to complete one survey in the spring term, on the socio-emotional development for a subsample of their pupils.
+In addition to these assessments, in the spring term of 2023 the headteacher or KS2 lead will be requested to complete a school-level survey on their approach to on-going support and recovery activities, such as small-group work, tutoring and parental engagement.
+Teachers will also need to complete one survey in the spring term, on the socio-emotional development for a subsample of 12 pupils per year group.

 When will the assessments take place?

-NFER will share the most recent information we hold about pupils collected during the 2020/21 project with schools via the secure school portal.
-Schools will be asked to check and confirm this data, along with confirming if any of the original pupils have left the school and also adding data for any pupils new to the school.
-This would include names of pupils and UPN.
+NFER will share the most recent information we hold about pupils collected during the project with schools via the secure school portal.
+Schools will be asked to check and confirm this data, identify pupils who have left the school and add data for any pupils new to Years 3 and 4.
+This will include names of pupils and UPN.
 We will ask you to provide FSM details for pupils.

-Schools sit Year 2 and Year 3 spring assessments
+Schools sit Year 3 and Year 4 spring assessments.

-Feedback to schools from the spring term assessments.
-This would include a comparison of the performance of pupils in 2022 in standardised reading and mathematics assessments with a standardisation sample from 2017.
-These results can be used to inform your understanding of where pupils may need support and their strengths and weaknesses across different areas of the curriculum.
+NFER shares pupil results to schools and returns test papers.
+This will include item level data for the assessments.
+These results can be used to inform the school’s understanding of where pupils may need support and their strengths and weaknesses across different areas of the curriculum.

 All schools will receive complimentary assessments for the year groups participating in the project and these assessments will also be marked by NFER staff.
-In addition, schools will also receive a 20 per cent discount off the purchase of NFER assessments on any two year groups worth of assessments.
-These can be purchased between April and September in each year of the study, once schools have uploaded their pupil assessment results onto the NFER hub.
+In addition, schools will receive a 20 per cent discount off the purchase of NFER assessments on any two year-groups worth of assessments.
+These can be purchased between April and December 2023, once NFER has received assessments from schools as well as all completed surveys.

 How will the findings be used?

-The findings from the original study are being used to provide a report to the EEF on the impact of the school closures on the attainment gap on the youngest school age children affected by the pandemic and the socio-emotional development of these pupils.
-This report will also include how Covid-19 related school closures and recovery has affected and supported disadvantaged children.
-The findings from this study will be used to report, each year, on how quickly these children recover their learning and are able to reach where they might be expected to be had the pandemic not happened.
+The findings from the study provide evidence of the impact on the attainment and socio-emotional skills of the youngest school age children affected by the disruption to education during the pandemic.
+The study will report, each year, on how quickly these children recover their learning and are able to reach where they might be expected to be had the pandemic not happened.
 This series of reports will be available to primary schools to assist and develop their support of their pupils, particularly those from disadvantaged backgrounds.